University of New England College of Osteopathic Medicine: Academics

 The first and second years of the DO program consist of the basic sciences, along with structured, standardized patient encounters, while the third and fourth years consist of clinical clerkships in hospitals and clinics throughout New England and the Mid-Atlantic States.

 Each third year student is required to complete 6-week rotations in Family Medicine, Obstetrics & Gynecology, Psychiatry, Surgery, and Pediatrics, as well as a 12-week rotation in Internal Medicine.
 Fourth year students are required to complete 4-week clerkships in emergency medicine, osteopathic manipulative medicine, a surgical subspecialty, a subspecialty of pediatrics or internal medicine, and rural health, through Maine's AHEC program.
 Students are then free to complete 19 weeks of electives in any specialty they want.
 Students are free to do all of their fourth year rotations throughout the United States.

-In addition to the DO degree, students at UNECOM may complete Masters in Public Health or a Master of Science in Medical Education Leadership (MMEL).
+In addition to the DO degree, students at UNE COM may complete Masters in Public Health or a Master of Science in Medical Education Leadership (MMEL).
 The college also offers fellowships in anatomy and osteopathic manipulative medicine.